United States Geological Survey

-The United States Geological Survey (USGS), formerly simply known as the Geological Survey, is a scientific agency of the United States government.
-The scientists of the USGS study the landscape of the United States, its natural resources, and the natural hazards that threaten it.
-The organization's work spans the disciplines of biology, geography, geology, and hydrology.
-The USGS is a fact-finding research organization with no regulatory responsibility.
-The agency was founded on March 3, 1879.
-It is now chaired by David Applegate.
+The United States Geological Survey (USGS), founded as the Geological Survey, is an agency of the United States Department of the Interior whose work spans the disciplines of biology, geography, geology, and hydrology.
+The agency was founded on March 3, 1879, to study the landscape of the United States, its natural resources, and the natural hazards that threaten it.
+The agency also makes maps of planets and moons, based on data from U.S. space probes.

-The USGS is a bureau of the United States Department of the Interior; it is that department's sole scientific agency.
-The USGS employs approximately 8,670 people and is headquartered in Reston, Virginia.
-The USGS also has major offices near Lakewood, Colorado, at the Denver Federal Center, and Menlo Park, California.
+The sole scientific agency of the U.S. Department of the Interior, USGS is a fact-finding research organization with no regulatory responsibility.
+It is headquartered in Reston, Virginia, with major offices near Lakewood, Colorado; at the Denver Federal Center; and in NASA Research Park in California.
+In 2009, it employed about 8,670 people.

 The current motto of the USGS, in use since August 1997, is "science for a changing world".
-The agency's previous slogan, adopted on the occasion of its hundredth anniversary, was "Earth Science in the Public Service".
+The agency's previous slogan, adopted on its hundredth anniversary, was "Earth Science in the Public Service".

 Organizational structure

-Since 2012, the USGS science focus has been directed at topical "Mission Areas" that have continued to evolve iteratively over time.
+Since 2012, the USGS science focus has been directed at topical "Mission Areas" that have continued to evolve.
 Further organizational structure includes headquarters functions, geographic regions, science and support programs, science centers, labs, and other facilities.